A year of stories, connections, and the people behind the services

 Chad Bugg and Tanika Anderson are the owners of Rotech Auto Electrical and Esperance Batteries.
 Here they share their story of the business, and why Esperance Batteries plays such a vital role in the local community.Rotech officially opened Esperance Batteries to the...

-Supplier Spotlight: Saintly Steel
+Supplier Spotlight: Repco

 Reflections on 2023 at EOPP